Eobania vermiculata: Description

-Juveniles somewhat resemble the species Theba pisana (which also has a similar umbilicus); however Eobania vermiculata can be differentiated from that species by its much larger apex.
+Juveniles somewhat resemble the species Theba pisana (which also has a similar umbilicus); however E. vermiculata can be differentiated from that species by its much larger apex.

 Ecology

 Eobania vermiculata live in a broad variety of habitats, usually in dry vegetation, mainly in the vicinity of the coast, and also in agricultural crops.
 It is very common in Crete and lives on practically every small island in the south Aegean.

 Drawing of love dart of Eobania vermiculata.
 Cross-section (on the left) and lateral view (on the right).

 In northern Greece copulation takes place after the first rainfalls in autumn.
 These snails create and use love darts as part of their mating behavior.
 Around 70 eggs per snail are laid 20 days later.
 The size of the egg is 4.1 × 3 mm.
 Juveniles hatch shortly after and grow about 12–13 mm in diameter per year for 2 years (growth is usually restricted to February to June in northern Greece, in Crete this period ends already in May).
 Maturity is reached after 2 years when the diameter reaches 25 mm, the umbilicus becomes closed and the apertural margin becomes reflected.
 Snails reach 29–30 mm diameter in May/June of the second year in northern Greece (in April in Crete), reaching a maximum diameter (33 mm) may take 5 years or more, but mortality increases greatly after 2 years.

 About 20% of the snails in a population survive to lay eggs in the 3rd year; 5% of the snails lay eggs again in the 4th year.
 The mortality rates decrease with age.
 The animals hibernate (in northern Greece) or aestivate (in Crete), but juveniles and adults show differences in their behaviour.
 Adults dig into the soil and build an epiphragm, while juveniles search protected places under stones or leaves of low plants.